frsong/pycog/README.md

 * matplotlib

-This code uses (but doesn't require) one function from the [NetworkX](https://networkx.github.io/) package to check if the recurrent weight matrix is connected (all units are reachable by other units), which is useful if you plan to train very sparse connection matrices.
+The code uses (but doesn't require) one function from the [NetworkX](https://networkx.github.io/) package to check if the recurrent weight matrix is connected (all units are reachable by other units), which is useful if you plan to train very sparse connection matrices.

 ## Installation